connect-group/terraform-aws-rds-finalsnapshot/README.md

     terraform destroy
     terraform apply

-Please read all of the README if using or maintaining this module.

 The Root module should be used primarily for testing or evaluation.
-It will create a usable RDS database instance, but does not have the full flexibility that a database module such as "terraform-aws-modules/aws/rds".
+It will create a usable RDS database instance, but does not have the full flexibility of a more complete database module such as "terraform-aws-modules/aws/rds".
+Instead the two submodules should be used.

-The Root module calls these modules which can (and should) be used separately to create independent resources:
+The Root module calls these submodules which can (and should) be used to create independent resources:

 * [rds_snapshot_identifiers](https://github.com/connect-group/terraform-aws-rds-finalsnapshot/tree/master/modules/rds_snapshot_identifiers) - calculates Snapshot identifiers
 * [rds_snapshot_maintenance](https://github.com/connect-group/terraform-aws-rds-finalsnapshot/tree/master/modules/rds_snapshot_maintenance) - deletes old Snapshots